Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_reduction.rst

 In this tutorial, we will demonstrate how to reduce a subtree of a neuron to a single equivalent cylinder.
 We will also show how to map the parameters of the original segments to the reduced segments.

+An interactive notebook version of this tutorial is available :doc:`here</tutorials/Reduction>`, providing a hands-on experience with less theoretical background.

 Here, we follow the analytical impedance-based approach proposed by Amsalem et al., 2020 (:code:`neuron_reduce`)

 .. admonition:: Citation